 ’As part of the package the ambulance service will be running training courses at the pub so that people can learn how to use this life saving equipment.
 We are also very appreciative of Peter George Electrical who kindly installed the cabinet.’

-This is the third defibrillator that has been supported by the Palmers Brewery Fund, with units already installed at the Bridport Arms, West Bay and the Anchor Inn at Seatown.
+This is the third defibrillator that has been supported by the Palmers Brewery Fund, with units already installed at the Bridport Arms at West Bay and the Anchor Inn at Seatown.